 Energy Efficient Mortgages (EEM)

 Today, people are constantly looking for green options to protect the environment and save money on energy costs.
 This can include changing from old lightbulbs with CFLs or wasteful old heating and cooling systems in your home.
 But did you know that your mortgage can be used to help make your house greener?
-An Energy Efficient Mortgage, or EEM, allows you to make changes such as adding solar panels, to help make your home more energy efficient.
+An Energy Efficient Mortgage, or EEM, allows you to make changes such as adding solar panels, for energy efficiency in your home.

 What is an EEM?